stevesch/atom-waves/README.md

 - Set upload speed to 115200

 Platform.io users:
-- Install "M5Atom" and "FastLED" libraries
+- Choose "build and upload" from the tasks.
-- Choose "build and upload" from the tasks (all configuration is already be set in platformio.ini)
+(All configuration is already be set in platformio.ini.
+"M5Atom" and "FastLED" libraries are still required but should be automatically installed according to workspace settings)